 ICH Q&A 22 recommends use of E3 granularity for clinical study reports.
 In Europe, node extensions should be used to group together individual files.
-STFs from submissions in the US are not required but a submission will not be rejected if they are included.
 If a US NDA is repurposed for submission in the EU, the study content (the study report and any relevant appendices) should be placed under a node extension.
-Ideally, the STF xml file itself and any content not usually provided in Europe (e.g. datasets) should be removed.
+The STF xml file itself and any content not required for the EU submission (e.g. datasets) should be removed, but submissions still containing STF files will not be rejected.
 In order to maintain a consistent looking eCTD lifecycle and table of contents (via index.xml), applicants are advised to use node extensions for all clinical study reports, regardless of the granularity of the content (i.e. even reports that consist of only one document should also be presented in node extensions).
 See also Section 2.9.8 Node-extensions.